PriyaGhosal/CF/README.md

 Location-Based Search: Find nearby cafes based on your current location.

-Café Details: View ratings, reviews, and other essential information for each cafe.
+Cafe Details: View ratings, reviews, and other essential information for each cafe.

 Interactive Map: Visualize café locations on a map with clickable markers.